When new managers are appointed, employers often evaluate their technical skills or industry-related experience before hiring them.

 This includes tone, pitch, volume, facial expressions, hand gestures, clothing choices, etc.

-A leader who constantly crosses his arms in front of him when addressing his staff may seem uncomfortable or standoffish.
+A leader who constantly crosses their arms when addressing their staff may seem uncomfortable or standoffish.

 This requires truly listening in a one-on-one conversation or in a meeting to make sure all questions, concerns and comments have been heard and addressed.